ambit/bms-support/index.md

 ## So what is BMS, exactly?

-BMS is essentially enterprise resource planning (ERP) software for the modern, [customer-adaptive enterprise](http://ovum.com/2013/04/05/ovum-industry-congress-to-provide-overview-of-the-customer-adaptive-enterprise/).
+BMS is essentially enterprise resource planning (ERP) software for the modern, <a class="noRedirect" href="http://ovum.com/2013/04/05/ovum-industry-congress-to-provide-overview-of-the-customer-adaptive-enterprise/" target="_blank">customer-adaptive enterprise</a>.

 The software maintains a 'single source of truth' for your valuable customer data, empowering employees with increased visibility, for faster and smarter decision making.
 It's configured as a hosted Software-as-a-Service (SaaS) solution to take advantage of the redundancy, scalability and efficiency inherent in managed, cloud based software.
 The interface is optimised to work seamlessly across all manner of device sizes (Desktop, Tablet, Mobile) via responsive design principles.